Anno Domino: History

 Although, officially, Alan retired as an actor in 1964, visitors to his home theatre, the Stephen Joseph Theatre in Scarborough, are likely to have heard the playwright in action.
 Uncredited for a number of years, Alan has provided a number of off-stage voices for his plays - perhaps most memorably, the foul-mouthed Arthur in Private Fears In Public Places (2004).
 As a result, audio recording his creations is not unfamiliar to the playwright.
 Also - largely uncredited - Alan creates the majority of the sound plots for his own productions, often in association with the SJT's Sound Designer Paul Stear.

-To maximise the publicity, the Stephen Joseph Theatre's announcement glossed over the fact this was a play Alan had written two years previously, instead giving the impression it was a new work which Alan had written and recorded in the immediate aftermath of the lockdown.
+To maximise the publicity, the Stephen Joseph Theatre's Artistic Director made the decision the play's announcement should gloss over the fact this was a play Alan had written two years previously, instead giving the impression it was a new work which Alan had written and recorded in the immediate aftermath of the lockdown.

 The plot of the play looks at the break-up of a long-established marriage and the effect that has on the other relationships within the family and there truths it reveals.
 The debut production marked a couple of firsts for the playwright: his first play to debut as an audio play - and online stream - and the first time he has both directed and acted in one his own plays.